 Performance work is developed through the study of a range of texts, practitioners and historical periods.
-Students are given several opportunities each year to work with and/or go to professional productions, such as at the RSC at Stratford upon Avon or at Shakespeare's Globe Theatre in London, Blah Blah Blah Theatre Company and Leeds University.
+Students are given several opportunities each year to work with and/or go to productions at the RSC at Shakespeare's Globe Theatre in London, Bradford Alhambra and Leeds Playhouse.